 Are they legally binding

-Courts may regard a code of practice as evidence of what is known about a hazard, risk or control and may rely on the code in determining what is reasonably practicable in the circumstances to which the code relates.
+Courts may regard a code of practice as evidence of what is known about a hazard, risk or control, and rely on it to determine what is 'reasonably practicable' in the circumstances to which the code relates.

-An inspector may refer to an approved code of practice when issuing an improvement or prohibition notice.
+Further, an inspector can refer to a code of practice when issuing an improvement or prohibition notice.